Computable de Finetti measures: The Computable Moment Problem

-Then by the effective Weierstrass approximation theorem (see Pour-El and Richards~\citep[][p.~45]{MR1005942}), we can find (uniformly in $n$ and $\sigma$) a polynomial $p_{n,\sigma}$ with rational coefficients which uniformly approximates $f_{n,\sigma}$ to within $1/2n$ on $[0,1]^k$.
-This polynomial $p_{n,\sigma}$ has the desired properties. \end{proof}
+By the effective Weierstrass approximation theorem (see Pour-El and Richards \citep[][p.~45]{MR1005942}), we can find (uniformly in $n$, $k$, and $\sigma$) a polynomial $p_{n,\sigma}$ with rational coefficients that uniformly approximates $f_{n,\sigma}$ to within $1/(n+1)$ on $[0,1]^k$.
+These polynomials have the desired properties. \end{proof}